And how to care for it

 Bamboo, like any other natural material, requires care to stay beautiful and last.
 Here are a few tips to ensure longevity of your new furniture piece:

-We include a complementary cover so please do use it...
+We include a complementary cover on all ranges with the exception of the Modular Range, so please do use it.
 Even though your bamboo piece is treated with Woca® water-based natural exterior wood oils, mould may occur due to our infamous UK weather conditions and it may be necessary to pressure wash your furniture once each season.
 This is by far the easiest way to remove any black spots or marks.
 Alternatively, hand wash with a mild detergent and a sponge.
 (Tip - We use Flash with Bleach on our pieces in the cafe).
 After a full seasonal clean, and when the furniture is all dry, we recommend that you reapply Woca ® water based natural exterior wood oil.

 Please store your bamboo furniture in a dry and ventilated spot for the winter season.